First principles study of the vibronic coupling in positively charged C$_{60}^+$: Vibronic Hamiltonian

 \section{Vibronic Hamiltonian}

-The highest occupied molecular orbitals (HOMOs) of C$_{60}$ are characterized by five-fold degenerate $h_u$ irreducible representation (of $I_h$ group) and they linearly couple to the following mass-weighted normal vibrational modes \cite{Jahn1937}:
+The highest occupied molecular orbitals (HOMOs) of C$_{60}$ with $I_h$ symmetry \cite{C60_report_first} are characterized by five-fold degenerate $h_u$ irreducible representation.
+According to selection rule, these orbitals linearly couple to mass-weighted normal vibrational modes involved in the symmetric product of $h_u$ representation \cite{Jahn1937}:

-The $g_g$ and $h_g$ modes are JT active, while the $a_g$ does not lower the symmetry.
-Taking the equilibrium coordinate of neutral C$_{60}$ as the reference coordinate, the $H \otimes (a \oplus g \oplus 2h)$ JT Hamiltonian for C$_{60}^+$ is given by \cite{Ceulemans1990, Chancey1997, Bersuker2006}
+Among them, $g_g$ and $h_g$ modes are JT active, while $a_g$ is not because is does not change the symmetry of molecules.
+Thus, taking the equilibrium structure of neutral C$_{60}$ as the reference, $H \otimes (a \oplus g \oplus 2h)$ JT Hamiltonian for C$_{60}^+$ is expressed as \cite{Ceulemans1990, Chancey1997, Bersuker2006}